jinheehanaaa/Concurrency-by-Vandad-Nahavandipoor/README.md

 - Useful if you are calling multiple calls to your backend
 - Use Future.wait: If you want the result of Future.
 - Use Future.forEach: If you don't care about the result.

+## Step 5.
+Stream
+- Asynchronous generator (async*):
+- - returns Stream<T>
+- - Useful for performing series of operations
+- Strean is continuous pipe of information.
+(Can produce more than 1 value)
+- Future is just 1 pipe of information.
+- Use await for for reading result of Stream

 # Resources